 The ATT&CK matrices outline the different techniques and sub-techniques, organized by technology type.
 For example, under the Execution technique, it lists Command and Scripting Interpreter sub-techniques unique to Windows, MacOS, and Linux.

-How is MITRE ATT&CK useful?
+How is MITRE ATT&CK Useful?

 Threat hunting